PLP endodontic case studies

 PLP cases arising from failed endodontic treatment often involve separated endodontic files.
 The following fact patterns highlight the features that distinguish defensible separated file cases from those that are indefensible.

 Mr. A presented to Dr. B, a general dentist, with severe pain in tooth 47.
 A radiograph revealed a periapical radiolucency and caries extending into the pulp of tooth 47.
 Dr. B’s records indicated that Mr. A was offered the option of endodontics followed by post/core and crown placement versus extraction and advised of the risk that root canal treatment could fail.
-Mr. A decided to proceed with the root canal.
+Mr. A decided to proceed with the root canal treatment.

 Dr. B anaesthetized tooth 47 and initiated endodontic therapy, filing three canals.

-Mr. A returned two and a half weeks later for continued treatment, during which a rotary file separated in the mesiobuccal canal.
+Mr. A returned two and a half weeks later for continued treatment of tooth 16, during which a rotary file separated in the mesiobuccal canal.
 An attempt to retrieve the file was unsuccessful and Dr. B referred Mr. A to an endodontist.
 A radiograph taken by the specialist showed a separated file approximately 7mm in length in the apical third of one of the mesial canals.
 The endodontist recommended retreatment but the patient opted for extraction.
 Mr. A retained legal counsel, who wrote to Dr. B demanding compensation.